-Located smack in the middle of big sky country, the visual landscape around Thompson Peak Lookout is not for the faint of heart.
-This lookout tower is surrounded by the two million-acre Lolo National Forest, which means you’ll be seeing a lot of your neighbors: bighorn sheep, moose, elk, grizzly and black bears, bald and golden eagles, trumpeter swans … you get the idea.
+Located smack in the middle of Big Sky country, the visual landscape around Thompson Peak Lookout is not for the faint of heart.
+This lookout tower is surrounded by the two-million-acre Lolo National Forest, which means you’ll be seeing a lot of your neighbors: bighorn sheep, moose, elk, grizzly and black bears, bald and golden eagles, trumpeter swans … you get the idea.

 Formidable location notwithstanding, consider Thompson Peak the luxury suite of lookout towers.
 Built on the third floor of a multi-use building, the lookout space is more of an apartment, with extra amenities like an electric stove, heater, microwave, small refrigerator, and cell phone service.
 Easily accessible by vehicle and not far from the town of Superior, Thompson Peak might be the best option for greenhorns looking to test their mettle.

-Find more fire lookout tower options around the country at Recreation.gov.
+These are only a few of our favorites.
+You can find more fire lookout tower options around the country at Recreation.gov.

 - 5 Best Hikes for Fall to Enjoy the Burst of Autumn Colors